semgrep/semgrep-docs/docs/contributing/contributing-code.md

 Submit an issue first before making a PR.
 See [Semgrep GitHub](https://github.com/returntocorp/semgrep/issues/new/choose) issue template.
 :::

-Further information can be found either in [semgrep-core contributing](semgrep-core-contributing.md) and in [semgrep-cli contributing](semgrep-contributing.md) in [Making a Change](#making-a-change).

-## TODO WIP Theoretical introduction
+## Introduction to Semgrep code

 ### File structure

+Semgrep consists of:
-Semgrep consists of a Python wrapper (`semgrep-cli`) around an OCaml engine (`semgrep-core`) which performs the core parsing or matching work.
-Within `semgrep-core`, there are two sources of parsers, [`pfff`](https://github.com/returntocorp/pfff), linked as a submodule, and `tree-sitter-lang`, built using [tree-sitter](https://github.com/tree-sitter/tree-sitter).
-Additionally, `semgrep-core` contains a subengine, `spacegrep`, for generic matching.
-The `perf`, which contains our code for running repositories against specific rulesets.
+- Python wrapper (`semgrep-cli`)
+- OCaml engine (`semgrep-core`) which performs the core parsing and matching work.
+The `semgrep-core` includes the following parsers:
+    - [`pfff`](https://github.com/returntocorp/pfff), linked as a submodule.
+    - `tree-sitter-lang` (a parser generatorz), built using [tree-sitter](https://github.com/tree-sitter/tree-sitter).
+    - The `semgrep-core` contains a subengine, `spacegrep`, for generic matching.
+    - The `perf`, which contains our code for running repositories against specific rulesets.

 There are many other files, but the below diagram broadly displays the file structure.